dev-cafe/branching-model/index.md

 5. Patch release branches `release/X.Y.Z` never receive new features, they only receive bugfixes.

+## Lifetime of branches

+- When a new **major** and/or **minor** release branch is created, support for previous versions can be dropped.
+- Bugfixes to previous versions are only released if a suitable PR addresses them.

 ## Release preparation

 The release process consists of the following steps: feature freeze, work